bolducke/bolducke.github.io/_posts/2023-10-21-modern_cmake_example.md

 related_posts: false
 ---

-Because there is a lack of example online using CMake and targets, I decided to make the following gist public for my futur self.
+Because there is a lack of example online using Modern CMake and targets, I made the following gist public to support glad, SDL2 and imgui:

 `{% gist 98575d9a544654b5c659e425e20d3ba4 %}